 Ramirent's business is capital intensive and the investments in new fleet and efficient use of existing fleet reflect the growth possibilities and the profitability.
 The amount of Ramirent's future capital expenditure depends on a number of factors, including general economic conditions and growth prospects.
-The business is cyclical, but if investments are halted, the effects on cash flow are relatively immediate.
-The timing and amount of investments are key factors in the achievement the targeted capital structure.
+The business is cyclical, but if investments are halted, the effects on cash flow are relatively statement within financial income or expenses during the periods when the hedged item affects profit or loss.
+Movements in hedging reserve are presented in other comprehensive income.
+On December 31, 2016, interest rate hedge effect to other comprehensive income was EUR 0.3 (0.2) million (after taxes).